Update: The show was cancelled due to the weather. Night-Rain-Fog-TV Cameras don’t mix well.

 So, I can’t post from my iPhone to my SnapShots gallery yet but here is another one for my things that annoy me files.

-On my way to catch the bus I witnessed this little yellow dog zig-zaging the yards sqatting and leaving gifts on every yard on the street.
+On my way to catch the bus, I witnessed this little yellow dog zig-zagging the yards squatting and leaving gifts on every yard on the street.

 How long must this go on?
-I think that in a city only lap house dogs should be allowed, or that any animal allowed to run loose be youthenized.
+I think that in a city only lap house dogs should be allowed, or that any animal allowed to run loose be euthanized.

 Sure you animal lovers might think this is too strict.
-However, the punishments for failing to comply with a law needs to be strict enough for people to not want to break the law.
-I beleve that losing your loved pet would be the only way to keep it on a leash and not leaving presents on my yard.
+However, the punishments for failing to comply with a law that needs to be strict enough for people to not want to break the law.
+I believe that losing your loved pet would be the only way to keep it on a leash and not leaving presents in my yard.

 So once again we are in the pending situation for an election in October, the question to ask is why?

-Or perhaps, Stephen Haper is afraid of facin the music of a new policy, and National Counci and also interferes with the elecion this fall of the hunt for a new leader for the NB PC party.
+Or perhaps, Stephen Haper is afraid of facing the music of a new policy, and National Council and also interferes with the election this fall of the hunt for a new leader for the NB PC party.